uphy/agent-sync/README.md

 ### Init Command

-Initialize a new agent-def project with sample configuration and directory structure:
+Initialize a new agent-sync project with sample configuration and directory structure:

 ```
-agent-def init
+agent-sync init
 ```

 This command:
-- Creates an `agent-def.yml` configuration file
+- Creates an `agent-sync.yml` configuration file
 - Sets up the `memories/` and `commands/` directories
 - Adds sample template files to help you get started